khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

 | writes | syncrange |  |  |  | 5,701,286.0 | ns | 18 |
 | writes | syncrange |  |  |  | 5,788,786.0 | ns | 24 |

-Criterion isn't keeping track of every iteration, it keeps track of batches.
+Criterion isn't keeping track of every iteration.
+It keeps track of batches.
-Because of this, when the final statistics are tallied, we only see what can be gathered from these batch results.
-Let's run the same benchmark in my own benchmarking harness:
+Because of this, the final statistics tallied aren't able to see the true maximum iteration time.
+Let's run the same benchmark in my own benchmarking
+harness:

 |    Label    |   avg   |   min   |   max   | stddev  |  out%  |
 |-------------|---------|---------|---------|---------|--------|